-In pursuit of the high ideals and rigorous standards of aca ademic life, I commit myself to be honest in every academic endeavor, t to conduct myself honorably, and to not engage in cheating, plagiarism, or the use of false data.
-I understand the mean ning of this pledge and I recognize that failing to uphold the pledge will result in a failing grade.
 Signature: Date:

+In pursuit of the high ideals and rigorous standards of academic life commit myself to be honest in every academic endeavor, to co cheating, plagiarism, or the use of false data.
+I understand the me to uphold the pledge will result in a failing grade. induct myself honorably, and to not engage in

+.